 Differential diagnosis tips for clinical practice

-Especially in emergency admission, it is important to differentiate: particularly in sleepy patients (with complicated anamnesis) with palsies, an acute ischemic event has to be excluded.
+It is important, especially during an emergency admission, to perform a differential diagnosis.
+This is particularly important in sleepy patients (with complicated anamnesis) with palsies; in these cases, an acute ischemic event must be ruled out.

-Besides imaging, the clinical examination is also helpful: Visual angle deviates to the damaged side at ischemia, to the opposite side of the epileptic event at epilepsy.
-So, if there is left-sided hemiparesis and visual angle deviation to the right, ischemia is more likely.
+In addition to imaging, a clinical examination is also helpful.
+In ischemia, the visual angle deviates from the damaged side; in epilepsy, it deviates from the opposite side of the epileptic event.
+So, if left-sided hemiparesis and visual angle deviation to the right are evident, ischemia is the more likely diagnosis.

-In case of doubt, diagnostic should be performed in the sense of a stroke.
-Other considerations of differential diagnoses should include migraine attacks with aura, a (convulsive) syncope, or a psychogenic seizure.
+When there is a lack of certainty about the diagnosis, diagnostic imaging tests should be done to rule out an ischemic event.
+Other considerations in the differential diagnosis should include migraine attacks with aura, a (convulsive) syncope, or a psychogenic seizure.

-The psychogenic seizure is characterized by a very variable duration and can often last for several minutes.
-The type of seizure changes and there often are very long presentiments – much longer than an epileptic aura.
-At a psychogenic seizure, the eyes are often tightly closed, especially if the examiner tries to open them.
-At an epileptic seizure, the eyes are mostly wide open.
-After a slow re-orientation, the patients often stutter.
+Psychogenic seizures are characterized by a very variable duration; they can often last for several minutes.
+The type of seizure changes, and often there are presentiments that last much longer than an epileptic aura.
+In a psychogenic seizure, the eyes are often tightly closed, especially if the examiner tries to open them.
+In an epileptic seizure, most often the eyes are wide open.
+After a slow reorientation, patients often stutter.

 Syndrome Classes of Epilepsy

-As it became apparent, the group of epileptic disease is large and polymorphic.
-A classification in different syndrome classes serves the orientation and determines different approaches for therapy.
-The different diagnostic specificities, especially the respective EEG-leads are described later.
+The group of epileptic diseases is large and polymorphic.
+Classification into syndrome classes serves for orientation and determines the different approaches to therapy.
+The various diagnostic specificities, especially the respective electroencephalographic (EEG) findings, are described later.

-A common feature is the epileptogenic origin in a certain brain region with the specific symptoms.
+A common feature of focal epilepsies is the epileptogenic origin in a certain region of the brain with specific symptoms.

-If impairments of consciousness occur during a focal seizure, it is referred to as complex-focal.
-The epileptic aura (= perceptions a few seconds before the seizure) defines focal epilepsies.
-These are typical characteristics of focal epileptic areas:
+If impairment of consciousness occurs during a focal seizure, it is referred to as complex focal epilepsy.
+The epileptic aura (perceptions a few seconds before the seizure) defines focal epilepsies.
+The following are typical characteristics of focal epileptic areas.

-In cases of generalized epilepsies, a generalized pathology has to be assumed.
-Accordingly, the epileptic externalizations quickly affect the whole brain.
+In cases of generalized epilepsies, a widespread pathology has to be assumed.
+Epileptic manifestations quickly affect the whole brain.

-The groups represent the greatest number of epilepsies.
-We distinguish between a series of individual diseases, of which the following are especially relevant for practice.
+The idiopathic generalized epilepsies represent the greatest number of epilepsy occurrences.
+The following series of individual diseases are especially relevant for practice.

 Symptomatic or cryptogenic generalized forms of epilepsy

-- West syndrome: Occurs in the first year of life.
-The seizure picture consists of infantile spasm (= short tonic cramp of arms and legs in front of the body, former term: ‘Blitz–Neck–Salaam’); bad prognosis, frequently progress into the Lennox–Gastaut syndrome; therapy: ACTH, steroids, or benzodiazepines.
+- West syndrome occurs in the first year of life.
+The seizure picture consists of infantile spasm (short tonic cramp of the arms and legs in front of the body; formerly called ‘Blitz–Neck–Salaam’).
+It prognosis is bad, and it frequently progresses into the Lennox–Gastaut syndrome.
+Therapy consists of adrenocorticotropic hormone (ACTH), steroids, or benzodiazepines.

-- Lennox–Gastaut syndrome: An epileptic encephalopathy; develops out of West syndrome or due to late generalized brain damage; seizure picture: astatic (falling) seizures, absences, generalized tonic–clonic externalizations.
+- Lennox–Gastaut syndrome is an epileptic encephalopathy.
+It develops out of West syndrome or from late generalized brain damage.
+Seizures are generally astatic (falling), absence, and generalized tonic–clonic.

 An extensive anamnesis, and especially third-party anamnesis, is important for detection and assessment.
-Concerning instrument-based examination, EEGs, CAT, and MRIs are used.
+For instrument-based examination, EEGs, computed tomography (CT), and magnetic resonance imaging (MRI) are used.

-With an EEG, decelerations or changes and patterns typical for epilepsy can be identified.
-Respectively, whole generalized epilepsies often show changes in the whole brain area, focal epilepsies only show them in some leads.
-The amplitude and frequency of the leads are assessed in order to detect spikes, spike–wave complexes, or seizure patterns.
+Decelerations or changes and patterns typical for epilepsy can be identified with EEG.
+Whole generalized epilepsies often show changes in the entire brain, focal epilepsies only show changes in some leads.
+The amplitude and frequency of the leads are assessed to detect spikes, spike–wave complexes, or seizure patterns.

 It takes a lot of training and experience to correctly interpret EEGs.
-Beside a rest EEG, provocation factors (flickering light, hyperventilation, sleep deprivation) can be used to show epileptogenic potentials.
-Several important EEG findings with the respective epilepsy syndromes:
+In addition to a resting EEG, provocation factors (flickering light, hyperventilation, and sleep deprivation) can be used to show epileptogenic potentials.
+Several important EEG findings with the respective epilepsy syndromes are:

 - Juvenile myoclonic epilepsy: generalized polyspike waves

-- West syndrome: hypsarrhythmia (irregular, high-amplitude activity, interictal, ictal flattening)
+- West syndrome: hypsarrhythmia (irregular, high-amplitude activity, interictal and ictal flattening)

-Especially for the evaluation of the first seizure with according considerations of differential diagnoses, imaging should be sought.
-In an emergency situation, the CT is quickly available.
-For better imaging of epileptogenic lesions, a MRI-examination can help.
+For the evaluation of the first seizure, imaging should be sought for considerations of differential diagnosis.
+In an emergency, CT results are quickly available.
+For better imaging of epileptogenic lesions, an MRI examination can help.

 Therapy of Epilepsy Forms

-The therapy is based on different approaches.
-An important aspect is lifestyle.
+Therapy is based on different approaches.
+Lifestyle is an important aspect to take into consideration.
 On one hand, a decrease in seizure potential can be reached with good sleep hygiene or by quitting alcohol consumption.
-On the other hand, every epileptic has to be informed about possible restructuring of everyday measures: Can I perform my job as a window cleaner?
+On the other hand, every person with epilepsy has to be informed about a possible restructuring of everyday measures: Can I perform my job as a window cleaner?
 Can I use my car or bike?
-What about swimming, cutting the hedge, or working with the drilling machine?
+What about swimming, cutting the hedge or working with a drilling machine?

-Besides this, there are pharmacological, surgical, and interventional therapy possibilities.
+In addition, there are pharmacologic, surgical, and interventional therapy possibilities.
 The indication for therapy is individual.

-While several patients experience very little impairing epileptic externalization and face continuous medicament intake rather with refusal, others can be very scared after a grand mal seizure and urgently need therapy.
-The indication for therapy is available
+While some patients experience very little impaired epileptic externalization and face continuous medication intake rather reluctantly, others can be very scared after a grand mal seizure and urgently need therapy.
+According to Bauer & Neumann (2008), the indication for therapy is available

-- …after a first seizure with quickly necessary seizure protection
+- after the first seizure with quick necessary seizure protection.

-The selection of the necessary anticonvulsant medication has to be deliberate and follows the form of epilepsy, acuteness, possible comorbidity, or pregnancy.
-Also, individual anticonvulsant medication are differently tolerated.
-The following table gives a rough overview of the application areas of some frequently used anticonvulsants for seizure prophylaxis:
+The selection of the necessary anticonvulsant medication has to be deliberate and should follow the form of epilepsy, acuteness, and possible comorbidity or pregnancy.
+Also, individual anticonvulsant medication options are differently tolerated.
+The following table gives a rough overview of the application areas of some frequently used anticonvulsants for seizure prophylaxis.

 |Focal and generalized epilepsies|

-During therapy, routine blood level controls at Phenytoin and Valproate are recommended.
-Also, you should remember the following medication for clinical routine: Ethosuximide at absence epilepsies; Sultiame at rolandic epilepsies or as additional medication at severe epileptic syndromes.
+During therapy with phenytoin and valproate, routine monitoring of blood levels is recommended.
+Also, you should remember the following medications for routine clinical use: ethosuximide for absence epilepsies; sultiame for Rolandic epilepsies or as additional medication for severe epileptic syndromes.

-An acute epileptic seizure mostly terminates quickly and spontaneously.
-There is no special therapy needed.
-It is especially important to make sure that no collateral injuries develop due to surrounding objects or an uncontrolled fall.
+Most acute epileptic seizures terminate quickly and spontaneously; no special therapy is needed.
+It is especially important to make sure that no injuries occur because of surrounding objects or an uncontrolled fall.

-Note: Renowned measures like the bite wedge or holding arms, legs, or the head are obsolete nowadays.
+Note: Measures such as using a bite wedge or holding the arms, legs, or head are obsolete nowadays.

-If the seizure should not terminate spontaneously, the following level scheme is recommended:
+If the seizure does not terminate spontaneously, the following level scheme is recommended.

-- Benzodiazepines intravenous: The first resort medication is Lorazepam, the second one is Diazepam.
-If intravenous medication is not possible, Diazepam can be given rectally or Lorazepam intranasally.
-Also, intramuscular application is very effective (according to some studies even equally effective) and can be routinely useful, especially if intravenous injection fails.
+- Benzodiazepines intravenously: The first-resort medication is lorazepam, the second is diazepam.
+If intravenous administration is not possible, diazepam can be given rectally or lorazepam intranasally.
+Also, intramuscular application is very effective (according to some studies, it is even equally effective) and can be routinely useful, especially if intravenous injection fails.

-- Narcotics with intensive care monitoring (Thiopental, Propofol)
+- Narcotics with intensive care monitoring (thiopental and propofol)

 Possibilities of epilepsy surgery

-With surgical measures, the elimination of the epileptogenic neuronal area is sought.
-Of course, this can only work at focal epilepsies.
-Surgery is indicated if…
+Surgical measures seek to eliminate the epileptogenic neuronal area.
+Of course, this can work only with focal epilepsies.
+Surgery is indicated if

-- …pharmacological resistance is present (= more seizures after two appropriate anticonvulsive therapy approaches).
+- pharmacologic resistance is present (more seizures after two appropriate anticonvulsive therapy approaches).

-- …the seizures are conceived as impairing and an increase in life quality is expected after the intervention.
+- the seizures are perceived to be an impairment and an increase in quality of life is expected after the intervention.

-Beside the respective procedure, there are non-resective ones like callosotomy (sectioning of the corpus callosum).
-At first, a partial (usually the anterior two thirds) sectioning is attempted.
-At seizure persistence, the complete sectioning of the corpus callosum can be performed as well.
-The goal is to section the interhemispheric pathways in order to prevent a generalizing spread of the seizure.
-This can be accompanied with severe cognitive deficits.
+In addition to the respective procedures, there are also nonrespective ones such as callosotomy (sectioning of the corpus callosum).
+At first, partial sectioning (usually of the anterior two thirds) is attempted.
+If seizures persist, complete sectioning of the corpus callosum can be performed.
+The goal is to section the interhemispheric pathways to prevent a generalized spread of the seizure, which can be accompanied by severe cognitive deficits.

 Interventional stimulus therapy of epilepsy

-Even if an absolute therapy is not possible, many patients feel better if they are relieved from the pharmacological side effects, and collateral psychiatric (e.g. depressive) impairments can be improved.
+Even if an absolute therapy is not possible, many patients feel better if they are relieved of the side effects of pharmacologic side treatment and if the collateral psychiatric (e.g., depressive) impairments can be improved.